 End of semester Show:

 There is an end of the semester exhibition at the Hopkins Hall Gallery and the hallway for all students in Art and Tech classes.
-Attendance and participation is required.
+Attendance and participation are required.

 For more information: http://www.artandtech.osu.edu/showarchive.html